Authentic Lessons for 21st Century Learning

 Explore

-Organize students into groups of three and give each group a bar of soap.
-Tell students that each group member will demonstrate one of the three types of stressors.
+Move students into groups of three and give each group a bar of soap.
+Instruct students that each group member will demonstrate one of the three types of stressors.
 Before each demonstration, ask students how they can go about showing this particular stressor.
 After each demonstration, have students record their observations on their lab handouts.
 Move around the room to monitor students and clear up any potential misconceptions.

 At the end of the activity, have students use compressional stress to take the small soap remains that they have left and smash them together.
 Tell students that this is how sedimentary rocks are formed.